someobserver/recurgence/on_this_loop.md

 ---

-some observer noticed a pattern.
+**some observer noticed a pattern.**

-not at all the first to feel it.
+not at all the first to see, feel, or hear it.
 certainly not the first to name it.
 just the one who pushed the initial commit here.